An Introductory Guide to Black Hat SEO

 Abusing Structured Data

 Known as rich snippets or schema, structured data allow you to change how your content is displayed in search results.
 Add structured data to pages displaying a recipe, book, or other products and services.
 This allows you to gain more space on result pages and stand out from the competition.

 Those who practice black hat search engine optimization abuse data structure to fool users and search engines.
-This might involve giving themselves a five-star review from a fake site or adding other details that are inaccurate.
+This might involve giving themselves a five-star customer review from a fake site or adding other details that are inaccurate.
 This is a risky practice, as Google encourages users to report sites abusing data structure.

 Despite Google’s crackdown on data structure abuse, brands should still use the data to display truthful, helpful information.
 Google provides rules about using structured data as well as a helpful testing tool.

 Spammy Blog Comments

 This black hat tactic involves including website links in blog comments.
 While this practice happens less often because of Google’s algorithm updates, some brands still utilize this technique.
 Most blogs now make links in blog comments unfollowable by default, meaning that Google will not acknowledge them.

 If you operate an online community or publication that allows comments, make sure your comments section is spam-free.
 Pages that show these types of spammy comments will be automatically removed from search results.
 Anti-spam tools, including Google’s free reCAPTCHA tool, can help you eliminate the risk of spam content.